pySTEPS/cookiecutter-pysteps-diagnostics-plugin/docs/index.rst

     :end-before: README_END_TAG

-Create your own postprocessor plugin
+Create your own diagnostic postprocessor plugin
 ===============================

 The previous section showed us how to quickly generate a template for our plugin.